PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 ![](TheKnight/the-knight-thumbnail.jpg)

 In the north, for Tom, The Tailor and Kim the weather was dry.
 There had been no rain that night.
 Tom woke later than usual; it was already light.
-Groggy and disorientated she thought she was at home untill the sleep dusted off.
+Groggy and disorientated she thought she was at home until the sleep dusted off.
 It was with some relief she remembered she was at the village; the sense of liberation was a surprise.
 This was the first time she recognised the burden of life at home.

 Still groggy she pulled her calves taught; stretching her feet to a point.
 Arms arching back, the stretch bringing a wave of lucidity.
-She looked at the dust darting through the sumbeams which entered through each knot hole.
+She looked at the dust darting through the sunbeams which entered through each knot hole.
 She had nothing to worry about, no concern.
 There was no need to hide; she was free.

 But there was something wrong.
 Kim and the cow had gone.
 She instantly knew what this meant: he was telling her to go.
 Her feeling of comfort dislodged.
 She sat up to reassess.
 The Tailor was still asleep.
 Kim and the cow had still gone.